 Before you start engaging the wider community it's very important that your team comes together to discuss why this topic is important to you, both personally and as group.
 Finding your "why" when it comes to reducing food waste is crucial for driving meaningful change.

 When people connect with a purpose, such as preserving the environment or supporting those in need, it transforms the task from a simple act to a shared mission.
 This sense of purpose not only strengthens community ties but also fosters a collective responsibility to make a real difference.
 According to the EPA, over 750,000 Tonnes of food was wasted in Ireland in 2022, with householders wasting the equivalent of €700 per annum!
-In this resource section you can find statistics, exercises and slides to use when trying to stimulate this discussion.
+In the asset library you can find presentations, worksheets and websites to use when researching and trying to stimulate this discussion.

 Involve your community

-Involving your community from the outset helps ensure that the project reflects their needs and concerns, making it more likely to succeed.
+Involving your community from the outset helps ensure that the project you are developing addresses their needs and concerns, making it more likely to succeed.
 By seeking input through public meetings, surveys and focus groups, you can identify local challenges and opportunities.
 This early engagement not only empowers individuals but also encourages them to be invested in the project's outcomes, fostering a sense of ownership and collaboration in the effort to reduce food waste.

-In the Resources section here you will find slides with discussion points, questionnaires and statistics to help you prepare and engage with businesses.
-We had two such meetings, one aimed at Producers and Farmers, and one directed at Retail, Restaurants and Hotels.
-Each steering group and town is different so make sure to discuss what strengths, challenges and opportunities are unique to your town, as well as what expertise and potential for collaboration is available from people in the room.
+In the Resources section below you will find slides with discussion points and statistics to help you prepare and deliver your first community gathering.
+Each group and town is different so make sure to discuss what strengths, challenges and opportunities are unique to your town, as well as what expertise and potential for collaboration is available from people in the room.

 Community Engagement Assets